Skip to Site Header Skip to Main Content Skip to Footer

 There is a general rule for using electricity: there is always a potential for fire.
 The design of an electric blanket or heating pad is often constructed of wires and additional components; all it takes is one of those wires to fray or crimp, causing a life-threatening scenario.
 The fire hazard risk is minimal if you're using a new electric blanket.

 According to the Electrical Safety Foundation International (ESFI), nearly 500 fires are caused yearly due to electric heating blankets and heating pads.
-If their over ten years old cause the majority of home fires.
+If they're over ten years old, they cause the majority of home fires.

-Electric Blanket Fire Statistics: Ninety-nine percent of all-electric blanket fires started by blankets that were 10 years or older.
+Electric Blanket Fire Statistics: Ninety-nine percent of all electric blanket fires were started by blankets that were 10 years or older.

 Before using electric heated blankets, please take a few moments to inspect it thoroughly before use.
 By taking a few extra seconds before use, you’ll be able to determine if there are any issues with the blanket that can result in injury or a house fire.